LPioL/MultiVERSE/README.md

 `python3 MultiVERSE_M.py -k 0`

 The output of this command is the embedding 'embedding_M.npy' in the directory ResultsMultiVERSE.
-The embedding is a dictionary with the indes as key and the corresponding embedding as value.
+The embedding is a dictionary with the index as key and the corresponding embedding as value.

 ## MultiVERSE on multiplex-heterogeneous network: